InspiringLifeDesign/InspiringLifeDesign.github.io/sunshinestudio/countdowntosummer.md

 Forget spending hours in the gym.
 Forget counting calories.
 Forget restricting yourself.
 Just get ready for <b>real incredible results</b>!<br /><br />
 I'll be there every step of the way alongside you, as your coach and as your friend.
 Your success is my success!

-<h3>We start Monday 5th April - deadline to enrol is April 5th!</h3>
 <br />

 <h3>Ready To Join/Have Questions?
 Fill Out This Quick Form & I'll Be In Touch Within 24 Hours...</h3>